 Hope to connect with you soon.
 Here are the links below to my social media platforms, so make sure to follow me on my artful adventure.
 Thanks for all your support.

 l wish you all a beautiful day,

 Hello Friends and welcome to my blog.
 I am reviewing Grumbacher Academy Acrylics.
 Although l was a Grumbacher Fine Art acrylic painting instructor at Michael's in Kingston for two years, I am not being sponsored to review this brand.
 I have been painting with acrylics for 21 years and l have tried many different acrylic products.
-I am going to give you my honest opinions on these acrylic paints.
-I effectively and mainly paint with Grumbacher acrylics and my students and l have been able to achieve numerous acrylic painting techniques with stunning performances and results.
+I am going to give you my honest opinion on these acrylic paints.
+I effectively paint with Grumbacher acrylics and my students and l have been able to achieve numerous acrylic painting techniques with stunning performances and results.

 I give these Grumbacher Academy acrylics two thumbs up!